By Ezekiel Kimosop

 2) Should women preach in a church congregation?

-My view is that since women can proclaim Christ in the same way that men can, nothing in Scripture forbids a woman from speaking or preaching in a church congregation or exercising her spiritual gifts provided that she does not rule the congregation.
-This interpretation has been accepted by some Evangelical traditions as a compromise position under which women can serve as pastors in churches without violating 1 Timothy 1:1-7, Titus 1:5-9 and other relevant passages of Scripture.
-Other traditions identify Matthew 28:19-20 as a composite command for all believers.
-Still others consider Mary Magdalene's encounter with the Risen Christ at the tomb as evidence that women are empowered to proclaim the gospel unhindered.
+My view is that since women can proclaim Christ in the same way that men can, nothing in Scripture forbids a woman from speaking or preaching in a church congregation or exercising her spiritual gifts provided that she does not rule the congregation (1 Corinthians 12:7-11).
+This interpretation has been accepted by some Evangelical traditions as a compromise position under which women can serve as pastors in churches without violating 1 Timothy 3:1-7, Titus 1:5-9 and other relevant passages of Scripture that exclude women from serving as elders or overseers.
+Other traditions identify Matthew 28:19-20 as a composite command for all believers irrespective of gender.
+Still others consider Mary Magdalene's encounter with the Risen Christ at the tomb as evidence that women are empowered to proclaim the gospel unhindered (John 20:11-18).

-I am further persuaded that gifted women should be permitted to serve in the church provided that they submit to male spiritual authority in accordance with Scripture.
+I am further persuaded that gifted women should be permitted to serve in the church provided that they submit to male oversight authority in accordance with Scripture (1 Timothy 3:1-7, Titus 1:6-7).
 Their pastoral ordination or licensing certificates should, in my view, contain a submission clause conveying this caveat.
 In this way, female pastors will faithfully serve Christ without violating Scripture.
-I am aware that some sections of conservative Evangelical traditions will sharply disagree with this position.
+I am aware that sections of conservative Evangelical and Pentecostal traditions will sharply disagree with this position.

 3) Should women be ordained as overseers or bishops of a church congregation or communion?